CHBS Committees and Groups

 The CHBS Student Ambassadors will be comprised of up to three (3) students from each of the academic units of the College; units may choose the number of students most appropriate to their respective unit goals/purpose.
 Each unit will select student representatives being careful to consider a diverse representation of various types of students.
 The CHBS Student Ambassadors serve: 1) as a means of assisting with college-wide events and initiatives; 2) by providing input to the Dean’s office regarding student perspectives and concerns.

-The James Madison University College of Health and Behavioral Studies' Diversity Council is committed to facilitating diversity among CHBS faculty, staff and students.
+The James Madison University College of Health and Behavioral Studies' Inclusive Excellence Council is committed to facilitating diversity among CHBS faculty, staff and students.
 The mission of the Council is to promote inclusiveness within the College by removing the barriers which prevent the full participation of all individuals and groups including, but not limited to, race, gender, ethnicity, culture and nationality, sexual orientation, disabilities, socio-economic background, or religion.
 CHBS is committed to preparing future leaders and enlightened individuals who have been educated in environments that are enhanced through diversity and who are committed to the belief that all people are enriched by the diversity within our communities.
 To this end, we will increase awareness of the merits of diversity through educational events, ensure that our curricula address diversity and provide a supportive environment that celebrates diversity.

 Faculty Development Committee